OfficialMagic8/languages/README.md

 <p>Type a command in your server for more help!</p>

 > - **Entertainment**
-> - m!8ball m!akinator m!belike m!spoiler
+> - m!8ball m!belike m!emoji m!spoiler
 > - **Games**
 > - m!8color
 > - **Anime**